What Is Hydrocodone? Side-Effects, Withdrawal Symptoms, & Risk Of Overdose

 Hydrocodone For Pain

 Following surgery or for moderate to severe chronic pain, hydrocodone may be prescribed.
 It blocks the pain receptors in the brain and allows the person taking it to feel relief from pain.
 When patients overuse the medication for the pain, it may increase their tolerance and cause problems with addiction.
-This is especially the case with prolonged use of hydrocodone.
+This is especially true with prolonged use of hydrocodone.

 Hydrocodone For Cough

 Hydrocodone is a known medication that helps with cough suppression.
-This can be used in patients 6 years of age or older and works directly with the area of the brain that helps reduce the urge to cough.
+It can be used in patients 6 years of age or older and works directly with the area of the brain that helps reduce the urge to cough.
 It will typically take 1 to 2 hours to see improvement in the respiratory system once the medication has been taken.

 Hydrocodone For Back Pain

 Back pain is a common problem that can cause patients to have trouble performing normal tasks or working.
 When hydrocodone is used for back pain, it will allow relief and help with the ability to function properly throughout the day.
-Since a lot of back pain is classified as chronic, some patients that are prescribed hydrocodone will become physically dependent on its effects.
+Since a lot of back pain is classified as chronic, some patients that are prescribed hydrocodone will become physically dependent on it.

 Hydrocodone For Nerve Pain